-- adhere to the school's intimate care and nappy changing policies - make other staff aware of the task being undertaken - always explain to the pupil/student what is happening before a care procedure begins - consult with senior managers and parents/carers where any variation from the agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with the pupil/student and parents/ carers and understanding, should be actively sought in formulating the plan and in the necessary regular reviews of these arrangements.
-Any changes to the care plan should be made in writing and without delay, even if the change in arrangements is temporary, e.g. staff shortages, changes to staff rotas during partial school closures, etc.
+Any vulnerability, including those that may arise from a physical or learning difficulty, should be considered when formulating the individual pupil's care plan.
+The views of parents, carers, and the pupil/student, regardless of their age and understanding, should be actively sought in formulating the plan and in the necessary regular reviews of these arrangements.
+Any changes to the care plan should be made in writing and without delay, even if the change in arrangements is temporary, e.g., staff shortages, changes to staff rotas during partial school closures, etc.